 Full of charm and natural beauty, Cambridge is nestled between farm fields, beautiful trails and a crystal clear lake.
-Cambridge’s outdoor adventures, annual events, unique specialty shops and luxurious bed & breakfasts are just of few of its treasures.
+Cambridge’s outdoor adventures, annual events, unique specialty shops and Lake Ripley are just of few of its treasures.

 The clear spring-fed water of Lake Ripley is ideal for swimming, paddle sports and boating.
 Well known for great fishing, 18 acre Ripley Park home to a beautiful beach, tennis courts, a disc golf course, basketball court, children’s play area and volleyball courts.